bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/skys-diary.md

 ---
 title: "Skys's Diary"
-description: "This page is about Skys' diary"
+description: "This page is about Skys' diary, which he writes early in his time in Inglaterra."
 categories: ["for-sof"]
 tags: ["nex gen", "skys", "mantra"]
-previous: "for-sof/grumblr2"
-previous_text: "Grumblr 2"
-next: "for-sof/unbeleevable2"
+next: "for-sof/grumblr2"
-next_text: "Unbeleevable episode 2"
+next_text: "Grumblr 2"
 image: "https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/files/skys-diary/diary-300x300.png"
 ---

 # Skys' Diary

+> All I remember was the skys above me, watching me, like it was the only thing that didn’t look away.

-In [Skys](../characters/skys)' diary we learn more about his earlier life.
-From the Unbeleevable episodes we already know that Skys was kicked out at a young age and that a man named Alby and his community took him in.
+In [Skys](../characters/skys)' scrapbook entry, we learn more about his early life.
+From the Unbeleevable episodes we already knew that Skys was kicked out at a young age and that a man named Alby and his community took him in.
 The diary details what Skys went through during this period and how he came to be known as Skys.

 ***

+## About

+This file dropped on December 4th 2024 in the inventory folder, and is behind the inventory's tricky locks puzzle.

+***

-## Document contents
+## Gallery

 ![Skys diary (original)](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/files/skys-diary/skysdiary1.png)
 ![Skys diary (English translation)](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/files/skys-diary/skysdiary2.png)